-The Bureau of Land Management's wildland fire management program will be coordinated by the Office of Fire and Aviation.
-Its Bureau-wide function is to assist states and field offices with the development and implementation of a safe, effective, and efficient fire management program that meets management's objectives.
+The BLM's wildland fire management program will be coordinated by the Office of Fire and Aviation.
+Its bureau-wide function is to assist states and field offices to develop and implement a safe, effective, and efficient fire management program that meets management's objectives.

 The Office of Fire and Aviation is located in Boise, Idaho at the National Interagency Fire Center (NIFC).
-The Office of Fire and Aviation works with their interagency cooperators to coordinate, reduce duplication, and increase efficiencies in the management of wildland fire.
+The Office of Fire and Aviation works with interagency cooperators to coordinate, reduce duplication, and increase efficiencies in the management of wildland fire.